DevMountain/framework-shop/README.md

 <br />

-This step will take place inside of `src/components/Details/Details.js`.
-Currently this view is broken, and will throw errors if we try to navigate to it.
+Let's begin by opening `src/components/Details/Details.js`.
+Currently this view is broken and will throw errors if we try to navigate to it.
 This is because our `mapStateToProps` function is returning all of our application state instead of the specific product we need.

-To fix this we'll need to get access to our route parameters in `mapStateToProps`, luckily `connect` passes a second parameter, `ownProps`, for us that represents the rest of a connected component's `props`.
+To fix this we'll need to get access to our route parameters in `mapStateToProps`.
+Luckily connect passes a second parameter to `mapStateToProps`.
+It's

+We can luckily `connect` passes a second parameter, `ownProps`, for us that represents the rest of a connected component's `props`.
 Using this second parameter we can update the return value to something that looks like this:

 ```javascript
 return { product: state.products.find( product => product.name === ownProps.match.params.name ) }